Ukraine and Russia: What you need to know right now | Science-Environment

 Ukraine and Russia: What you need to know right now

+Wall Street fell sharply and the oil price surged as a ban on oil imports from Russia looked increasingly likely, with talks between Kyiv and Moscow making little progress towards easing the conflict.

+Wall Street fell sharply and the oil price surged as a ban on oil imports from Russia looked increasingly likely, with talks between Kyiv and Moscow making little progress towards easing the conflict.
+OIL IMPORT BANS? *Oil prices soar as U.S. says it may go alone on import ban Oil prices hit 14-year highs and Wall Street fell after Washington said it was talking to European allies about banning imports of Russian oil.
+But the Biden administration is willing to move ahead with a ban on Russian oil imports into the United States without European participation, two people familiar with the matter told Reuters.
+Russia warned that such threats could lead to oil soaring to $300 per barrel, over double the current price.
+TALKS: *Negotiators make little progress Russian negotiators said they did not have positive developments to report following talks with Ukraine and warned not to expect the next round to bring a final result.
+The talks "are not easy," Vladimir Medinsky said.

 Ukraine's negotiator Mykhailo Podolyak said some small progress had been made on agreeing logistics for the evacuation of civilians, but no agreement was reached that significantly improves the broader situation.
-A fourth round will take place very soon, Russia said, while the Russian and Ukrainian foreign ministers are expected to meet in Turkey on Thursday.
+A fourth round will take place very soon, Russia said.
+The Russian and Ukrainian foreign ministers are expected to meet in Turkey on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)